 Some treatments of femoral neuropathy include:

-A doctor may prescribe corticosteroids to reduce inflammation and swelling.
+They may also recommend corticosteroids to reduce inflammation and swelling.
 Over-the-counter or prescription pain medications can help relieve painful and uncomfortable symptoms.

-In some cases, making lifestyle changes can reduce the symptoms of femoral neuropathy.
+In some cases, making lifestyle changes can help manage the symptoms of femoral neuropathy.

 Lifestyle changes can include:

 - avoiding activities that can put pressure on the femoral nerve for extended periods